 - Yaddamun Trail*, 19km return (4 hours)

-* Please note that the Six Mile Creek Track, White Rock Multi-User Trail and the Yaddamun Trail are all multi-user trails, so walkers may also share the tracks with mountain bikers and horse riders.
+*Please note that the Six Mile Creek Track, White Rock Multi-User Trail and the Yaddamun Trail are all multi-user trails, so walkers may share the tracks with mountain bikers and horse riders.

-For full details of all of the walking trails in the estate, check out the trails guide here.
+For full details of all the estate’s walking trails, check out the trails guide here.

 Before you head off to White Rock, here are a few reminders to ensure you have the best experience: